Fix OpenClaw Discord Errors: Intents, Permissions, and Silent Bots

 If the bot was removed from a server and re-invited, the guild ID is the same but the pairing is gone.
 Approve the new pairing request:

-Check the logs for pairing requests whenever you re-invite the bot.
+openclaw pairing approve discord 1234567890123456789Check the logs for pairing requests whenever you re-invite the bot.

-My bot is online but shows "playing" status instead of a custom status. how do i fix it?
+My bot is online but shows "playing" status instead of a custom status.
+How do I fix it?

 {